ZouXinn/ZouXinn.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: I am Xin Zou (邹鑫), a third-year PhD student at the School of Computer Science, <a href='https://en.whu.edu.cn/'>Wuhan University</a>.
+subtitle: I am Xin Zou (邹鑫), a fourth-year PhD student at the School of Computer Science, <a href='https://en.whu.edu.cn/'>Wuhan University</a>.

 profile:
   align: right